Noor Wali Mehsud

-Although some sources reported his assassination in October 2025, the TTP released an unverified voice note from Mehsud claiming that he was still alive.
+Although some sources reported his assassination in October 2025, the TTP released an voice note from Mehsud where he stated that he was still alive.
+On 17 October 2025, the TTP released also released a video reportedly filmed in Khyber Agency, Khyber Pakhtunkhwa, Pakistan, as a "proof of life" for its leader, Noor Wali Mehsud.
+In the footage, Mehsud appears in person to confirm he is alive and directly addresses recent reports—and alleged airstrikes—that claimed to have killed him.

 Early life

 Family background

 Noor Wali Mehsud was born on 26 June 1978 in a village in the Tiarza Subdivision of the South Waziristan region of Khyber Pakhtunkhwa.
 He hails from the Mechikhel sub-clan of the Mehsud tribe, a Pashtun tribe native to the Sararogha Subdivision of the South Waziristan region.

 Religious education and Afghan Civil War

 Noor Wali Mehsud received a rudimentary education at Madrisa Siddiqia Ospas.
 Throughout the 1990s, Mehsud studied on and off at madrasas Jamia Imdadia, Jamia Haleemia and Jamia Farooq-e-Azam in Faisalabad, Jamia Nusratul Uloom in Gujranwala, and Jamia Ahsan-ul-Uloom and Jamia Yaseenul Quran in Karachi.
 Around 1996–1997, Mehsud's religious education was interrupted as he left for Afghanistan to fight alongside the Afghan Taliban and allied jihadist forces against Ahmad Shah Massoud's Northern Alliance.
 He fought in various battles during the latter phase of the Afghan Civil War like the Battles of Mazar-i-Sharif (1997–98) and battles north of Kabul.
 On the advice of his father, Haji Gul Shah Khan, Noor Wali Mehsud returned to Pakistan to finish his religious education, graduating in 1999.
 Upon graduating, Mehsud started using the title mufti denoting his Islamic religious scholarship.
 Over the next two years, Mehsud taught Islamic theology at Madrassa Imdad-ul-Uloom in the Gorgoray area in South Waziristan.